Transcendence and linear relations of $1$-periods: Periods of Curve Type

 \begin{cor} All elements of $\Per^1$ are $\Z$-linear combinations of integrals of the form

-where $C$ is a smooth affine curve over $\Qbar$, $\omega\in\Omega^1(C)$ an algebraic $1$-form on $C$ (defined over $\Qbar$) and $\gamma$ a differentiable path on $C(\C)$ which is either closed or has end points defined over $\Qbar$. \end{cor} This is a special case of the identification of normal crossings periods and periods of algebraic varieties, see \cite[Theorem~11.4.2]{period-buch}.
-The case $i=1$ is easier and we give the proof explicitly. \begin{proof} Given Proposition~\ref{prop:reduce_C}, this is about the explicit description of relative singular cohomology and de Rham cohomology.
-Let $C$ be a smooth affine curve, $Y\subset C$ a finite set of $\Qbar$-points.
+where $\omega$ is a regular algebraic $1$-form on a smooth affine curve $C$ over $\Qbar$ and $\gamma$ a differentiable path on $C(\C)$ which is either closed or has end points defined over $\Qbar$. \end{cor} This is a special case of the identification of normal crossings periods and periods of algebraic varieties, see \cite[Theorem~11.4.2]{period-buch}.
+The case $i=1$ is easier and we give the proof explicitly.